jsful/treeful/README.md

 ## Helper Methods

+### enableDev()
+Enables development tool.
+Currently, the development tool prints the tree in console log whenever setData is called.

 ### incrementData(id, [value])
 Increments data in a node.
 * `id` (string) - string id of a node.
 The node must contain data type of `number`.